Abracadabra-money/abracadabra-money-contracts/README.md

 ```

 ## Run a single script
-By default the Makefile task is going to loop throught all the scripts inside `scripts/` and run each one of them in filename-order.
+By default the Makefile task is going to loop through all the scripts inside `scripts/` and run each one of them in filename-order.
 To run only a specific script use the `SCRIPT` environment variable.

 ```sh